rain-on/pantheon/docs/Reference/JSON-RPC-API-Methods.md

 ### net_listening

-Indicates whether the client is actively listening for network connections.
+Indicates whether the client is actively listening for multicaster connections.

 **Parameters**